 What skills are we looking for in new Board members?

 In particular, DWDC plans to recruit board members who each bring one or more of the following qualities to the table:

-- Legal expertise, especially in regard to public policy
+- Legal expertise, especially in regard to health, human rights and public policy

 - Communications and marketing experience

 - Capacity for networking, fundraising and engaging donors and influencers